slsa-framework/slsa/docs/spec-stages.md

 ---

 Specifications go through various stages of development from which you should have different expectations.
-This document defines these different stages and their meaning.
+This document defines the different stages the SLSA project uses and their meaning for readers and contributors.

 Every specification should prominently display a *Status of this document* section stating which stage the specification you are